CyrilleStr/ProjetCoddity/Readme.md

 - OpenJDK
 - An android device or emulator
 ## Run
-Install `app-debug.apk` on your android device or emulator.
+- Install `app-debug.apk` on your android device or emulator.
+- Credentials for login page :
+  - username: 'cy'
+  - password: 'cy'